Shihan150/iloscar/README.md

 #### Smoothing function ####

 A LOWESS smoothing function is available within the module.
-Users have the flexibility to upload data files and manually adjust the hyperparameters that controls the window fraction used in the LOWESS algorithm.
+Users have the flexibility to upload data files and manually adjust the hyperparameters that control the fraction of the data used when estimating each y-value in LOWESS algorithm.
 Note that the default temporal resolution for output data is 0.2 kyr.
 For a comprehensive explanation of the smoothing algorithm, please refer to the following link: [LOWESS Smoothing Algorithm](https://www.statsmodels.org/dev/generated/statsmodels.nonparametric.smoothers_lowess.lowess.html).

 ### Model structure